Complaints procedure for Outer Temple Chambers (January 2014).

 - If your complaint is justified, action will be taken in line with our internal disciplinary procedures.
 The panel member will contact you to apologise and to explain what remedial action, including compensatory measures where appropriate, is proposed.

 - All conversations and documents relating to your complaint will be treated as confidential and will be relayed only to those who need to know.
 This could include the Head of Chambers, members of our management committee, the person(s) you have complained about, relevant members of the complaints panel and anyone called as a witness to the investigation.

 Monitoring & Reporting

-- Details of your concern or complaint will be recorded by the Commercial Director.
+- Details of your concern or complaint will be recorded by the Chief Executive.
 Each year statistics on formal and informal complaints and the nature of the complaints are collated together on an anonymous basis.
 This information is reported to the Chambers Management Committee and circulated to all staff and barristers with a view to improving our services.

 If You Are Dissatisfied With The Outcome Of Your Complaint

 - We hope that you are satisfied with the outcome of your complaint but if we have been unable to resolve it to your satisfaction then you may wish to pursue this further.